 Can I defer my place?

 We recognise that arriving for the start of Michaelmas (autumn) term may not be possible for some students (for example if you are unable to travel).
 If you believe this might not be possible, you should speak to your department in the first instance who can discuss the different options with you.
-If you wish to be exempt from residency requirements, you will need to complete an application form, which must be endorsed by your department and signed by your college.

 I consider myself to be vulnerable (for example, I have an underlying health condition).
 Can I defer my place?